 ...It feels agile and athletic on winding roads where its bulk is well disguised.
 This cabin is crafted in the style that has made Audi a leader in interior design.
 The surface textures are elegant and rich.
 Brushed aluminum is used as an accent.
 The gauges are easy to read, and controls are logical and nicely weighted.
 The split-folding third seat doesn't have a great deal of legroom, and getting into it can be a challenge.
 Audi's MMI multimedia controller on the center console operates the audio, climate control, navigation and basic vehicle functions.
 MMI is easier to operate than BMW's...

 Diesel engines make a lot of sense in SUVs, mitigating the gas-guzzling effects of big, heavy bodies, poor aerodynamics and large engines.
-The Audi Q7 TDI is a good example...
-July 20, 2012 by Antony Ingram 1
+The Audi Q7 TDI is a good example... read more July 20, 2012 by Antony Ingram 1

 We tend to prefer smaller cars here at Green Car Reports.
-Since far more than half of U.S. car journeys are made by a single occupant, smaller could often suffice--and cost...
-November 22, 2011 by John Voelcker 5
+Since far more than half of U.S. car journeys are made by a single occupant, smaller could often suffice--and cost... read more November 22, 2011 by John Voelcker 5